EvilBytecode/RoPro-Patcher/README.md

 - A simplified version for Stefan's patcher.
 - Compatible with every browser; Chrome and Edge are automated.
 - Please follow the video tutorial and ensure you have Python installed.
-Run the `Pythoninstaller.bat` in case of issues.
+Run the `InstallPython.bat` in case of issues.
 - Compiled(EXE) version coming soon.

 **Showcase:**